 - Entertain themselves

 Parrots’ tongues don’t have the same distribution of taste buds as humans.
-The very tip of the tongue is soft and dry, designed for interacting with and manipulating possible unknown objects.
-It doesn’t contain many taste buds.
+The very tip of the tongue is soft and dry, designed for interacting with and manipulating unknown objects, and it doesn’t contain many taste buds.

 While humans have approximately 10,000 taste buds, parrots’ tongues have an average of 300.
-These are mostly located at the back of the tongue.
+These are mostly located at the rear of the tongue.

-When a parrot wants to taste something that can’t fit into its beak, it will extend its entire tongue.
-It will then curl it downward, exposing what appears to be an opening or pocket.
-It will try to touch the foreign object, exposing it to the taste buds located there.
+When a parrot wants to taste something that can’t fit into its beak, it’ll extend its entire tongue.
+It’ll then curl it downward, exposing what appears to be an opening or pocket.
+It’ll try to touch the foreign object, exposing it to the taste buds located there.

 To anyone unfamiliar with this behavior, it may seem like the tongue is damaged.
 However, this is healthy, exploratory behavior.
 It’s most noticeable with larger parrots, where the ridges at the back of the tongue are more distinguishable.